innotrade/enapso-graphdb-admin/README.md

 ]
 ```

-## List all save queries in your GraphDB instance
+## List all saved Queries in a GraphDB Instance

-Get details of all queries which are saved in GraphDB
+Get details of all queries which are saved in a GraphDB instance:

 ```javascript
 graphDBEndpoint
   .getSavedQueries()